HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Extreme out of round example

-• The two sections fit together, but you see a noticeable gap between the sections that varies in width as you look around the circumference of the cooker.
+• The two sections fit together, but you see a gap of more than 1/8″ between the sections as you look around the circumference of the cooker and the middle cooking section rocks back and forth in the charcoal bowl when you press down on it.

-• The cooking section turns freely within the charcoal bowl, then binds at a certain point during the rotation.
+• The middle cooking section turns freely within the charcoal bowl, then binds at a certain point during the rotation.

 Here's how to proceed: